 What can you do?

-- Peer-to-peer fundraising to spread awareness and ask for support for kids with cancer,
+- Set up a fundraising page to spread awareness and ask for support for kids with cancer.

 - Have other ideas?
 Great, just give us a call!